jan-vince/smallcontactform/README.md

 **OctoberCMS backend**

 Just look for 'Small Contact Form' in search field in:
-> Settings > Updates&Plugins > Install plugins
+> Settings > Updates & Plugins > Install plugins

 ### Permissions

 > Settings > Administrators

-You can set permissions to restrict access to *Settings > Small Contact form* and to messages list.
+You can set permissions to restrict access to *Settings > Small plugins > Contact form* and to messages list.

 ## Setup new Contact form